Learning to Optimize for Mixed-Integer Non-linear Programming with Feasibility Guarantees: Experimental Results

-We evaluate our methods on a range of problem instances.
-For IQPs and INPs, we tested problem sizes from $20\times20$ (20 decision variables and 20 constraints) to $1000\times1000$, while for MIRBs, we experimented with instances ranging from 2 to 20,000 decision variables with the number of constraints fixed at 4.
-The results are summarized in \Cref{tab:QP_Stat}, \Cref{tab:NC_Stat}, and \Cref{tab:RB_Stat}, corresponding to IQPs, INPs, and MIRBs, respectively.
-For methods that rely on exact solvers (EX, N1, and RR), the solver may fail to find any solution within the time limit.
-To account for this, we report ``\%Solved'', which indicates the proportion of instances obtained within the given computational budget.
+We evaluate the proposed methods on a broad range of problem instances.
+For IQPs and INPs, we consider sizes from $20\times20$ (20 variables and 20 constraints) up to $1000\times1000$, while for MIRBs we experiment with instances containing between $2$ and $20{,}000$ decision variables with the number of constraints fixed at $4$.
+Results for these three problem classes are summarized in~\Cref{tab:QP_Stat}, \Cref{tab:NC_Stat}, and \Cref{tab:RB_Stat}.
+For methods that rely on exact solvers (EX, N1, and RR), the solver may fail to return a solution within the $1{,}000$ second time-limit; to quantify this, we report the percentage of instances solved (``\%Solved'').
+To assess the generality of our approach beyond nonlinear settings, we additionally evaluate RC and LT on binary linear programs.
+Consistent performance trends are observed, and detailed experimental results are provided in Appendix~\ref{app:blps}.

-It is worth noting that some of the objective values are extremely large.
-This occurs when the baseline methods, such as EX and N1, generate poor-quality feasible solutions, particularly for larger problem instances.
-Due to the absence of explicit bounds on the decision variables, the baselines occasionally produce trivial yet suboptimal solutions, leading to inflated objective values.
-This issue is not confined to this particular case but also appears in other problem instances, further underscoring the limitations of the baseline methods in handling larger-scale optimization tasks effectively.

 \paragraph{Q1.
-How do learning-based methods compare to traditional solvers and heuristics?} Traditional methods (EX, RR, and N1) struggle on larger instances, often failing to return solutions within the 1000-second limit, whereas RC and LT remain effective.
-While N1 can find feasible solutions quickly for small instances, it suffers from numerical instability and breaks down on larger problems.
-Similarly, RR, which relies on relaxation rounding, struggles with feasibility across all problem scales.
-In contrast, RC and LT achieve objective values close to the exact solver (EX) while maintaining lower infeasibility rates and achieving several orders of magnitude speed-ups.
-For IQPs and INPs, RC and LT outperform heuristic baselines such as N1 and RR, especially as problem sizes increase.
-In MIRBs, they even surpass EX in most cases.
-Overall, our learning-based approaches provide substantial advantages in scalability, speed, and solution quality over other methods.
+How do learning-based methods compare to traditional solvers and heuristics?} As shown in~\Cref{tab:QP_Stat},~\Cref{tab:NC_Stat} and~~\Cref{tab:RB_Stat}, traditional methods (EX, RR, and N1) scale poorly on larger instances: EX and N1 often fail to find a feasible solution within the 1000-second time limit, N1 suffers from numerical instability, and RR frequently produces infeasible solutions as problem size increases..
+In contrast, RC and LT consistently return high-quality solutions within milliseconds.
+For IQPs and INPs, they match or surpass the objective values obtained by EX while achieving substantially higher feasibility rates than heuristic baselines.
+For MIRBs, RC and LT often reach solution quality comparable to or better than EX.
+Overall, the learning-based methods provide competitive solution quality with several orders of magnitude speedups.